 For multiple boiler installations a good boiler sequencer, such as Hamworthy's Merley controller, will help maximise the benefits of the new boiler plant and since older atmospheric boilers only operated on/off or high/low, compared to the fully modulating operation of condensing boilers, it is unlikely the previous controls will be sophisticated enough to implement effective sequencing strategies.

-Ultimately a heating and hot water plant refurbishment project should always be viewed in the wider context; not just the boilers and water heaters in isolation.
+Ultimately a commercial heating and hot water plant refurbishment project should always be viewed in the wider context; not just the boilers and water heaters in isolation.
 This approach will ensure that a best practice solution is achieved and the customer gets best value for money, high efficiency compliant products with full system integration.

 Heating and hot water system upgrade at a nursing home